Vasiliy Ulrikh: Career

-In 1926, Ulrikh became Chairman of the Military Collegium of the Supreme Court of the USSR.
+In 1926, Ulrikh became Chairman of the Military Collegium of the Supreme Court of the Soviet Union.
 It was in this capacity that he handed down the sentences of the Great Purge.
 Ulrikh sentenced Zinoviev, Kamenev, Bukharin, Tukhachevsky, Rodzaevsky, Beloborodov, Yezhov and many others.
 He attended the executions of many of these men, and occasionally performed executions himself.
 Ulrikh personally executed Yan Karlovich Berzin, former head of Red Army Intelligence Directorate, later called GRU.

 During World War II, Ulrikh continued to hand down death sentences to people accused of sabotage and defeatism.
 He was also the chief judge during the Trial of the Sixteen leaders of the Polish Secret State and Home Army in 1945.

 After the conclusion of the war, Ulrikh presided over a number of the early trials of the Zhdanovshchina.

 In 1948, a number of top judges, including Ulrikh, were removed from their positions for severe drawbacks in the judicial system, including corruption and what were classified as political errors.
 Ulrikh was subsequently reassigned to be the course director at the Military Law Academy.
 He died of a heart attack on May 7, 1951, and was buried in the Novodevichy Cemetery in Moscow.